Ismene (plant)

 Ismene, or Peruvian daffodil, is a genus of South American plants in the Amaryllis family.
 The species are native to Peru and Ecuador and widely cultivated elsewhere as ornamentals because of their large, showy flowers.

 Ismene produces tender perennial bulbs bearing a strong resemblance to those of Hymenocallis, a genus into which Ismene had often been grouped in the past.
 However, its morphology differs from Hymenocallis in several significant ways: its vegetative parts, natural range, and chromosome number are all distinct.

-Ismene can be difficult to grow in the United States.
+Taxonomy

+The genus Ismene was validly described in 1821 by William Herbert with Ismene amancaes as the type species based on previous work by Richard Anthony Salisbury.

 Species

 A list of Ismene species and their geographic distribution is given below.